k8debug/vpk/README.md

 <b>VpK</b> was created as the result of needing a tool to understand what is defined in Kubernetes.

 <b>VpK</b> is comprised of a server and browser features.
 The server portion is a node.js application that reads and parses Kubernetes definition 'yaml' files.
+The 'yaml' files are created by getting each resource type from the Kubernetes cluster.
-The browser portion uses javascript and BootStrap.
+<br><br>The browser portion uses javascript and BootStrap.
 Communication between the browser and server use both http and web sockets.

 (insert arch pic here)